wufanyou/lumber_identification/README.md

 # Lumber Identification
-This project is the source code and example images for the paper
+This project is the source code and example images for the potential paper:

 Deep Learning for Wood identification based on longitudinal section images